jbosstm/performance/README.md

 performance
 ===========

-Performance relatated work for blacktie and narayana
+Performance related work for blacktie and narayana.